peer-open-source/xara-docs/source/user/manual/model/elements/solid/SSPbrick.rst

 Example
 -------

 The following example constructs a brick element with tag **1** between nodes **1, 2, 3, 4, 5, 6, 7, 8** with an nDMaterial of tag **1** and x- and y-directed body forces of zero, and z-directed body force of -10.0.
-After element has been constructed two recoder commands, :numref:`recorder`, are given to record stress and strain when using the SSPbrick element (note the difference from the stdBrick Element)
+After element has been constructed two recoder commands, :ref:`recorder`, are given to record stress and strain when using the SSPbrick element (note the difference from the stdBrick Element)

 1. **Tcl Code**